DanteUkraine/playwright-elements/README.md

 ```

 ## Or

-Method `or<T extends WebElement, R extends WebElement>(this: R, element: string | T): R` helps to use optional
+The `or(this: R, element: string | T): R` method enables you to specify alternative selectors for locating an element.
-selectors to select element.

 ```ts
 import { test, $ } from "playwright-elements";